pragavigithub/BarCode_Dev_20250825/MYSQL_MIGRATION_GUIDE_FINAL.md

 - ✅ Allows users to modify and resubmit previously rejected transfers
 - ✅ Proper permission checking and status validation

+## Recent Changes (2025-08-26)
+### Performance Optimization for Large Serial Number Batches
+- ✅ Implemented batch serial number validation for processing 1000+ serials efficiently
+- ✅ Added optimized batch validation functions that process serial numbers in chunks of 100
+- ✅ Enhanced SAP B1 integration to support bulk queries reducing processing time from minutes to seconds
+- ✅ Added intelligent batch processing with progress tracking and memory management
+- ✅ Updated serial transfer functionality to use batch validation for improved performance
+- ✅ Migration completed to Replit environment with PostgreSQL support and performance optimizations

 ## How to Run

 ### Step 1: Prepare MySQL Database